natxc/soundtrack_to_spotify/README.md

 I must have this playlist.
 I remember some of the songs titles and I want them and all the others on a Spotify playlist.
 So here we are.
 Using Soundtrack's API and Spotify's to find the playlist, get the tracks, and create a playlist.

 Enjoy!

+**disclaimer: I'm pretty sure there is a built-in GraphQL function for Soundtrack that exports to Spotify already**